International Graduate Applicants

 - Duolingo English Test

-- We are accepting Duolingo English Test (DET) scores for Spring 2023 and Fall 2023 applications.
+- We are accepting official Duolingo English Test (DET) scores for Spring 2024 and Fall 2024 applications.

 - Regardless of your test score, the College retains the right to require an EAP (English for Academic Purposes) course during your first term of enrollment if it is deemed necessary by the admissions committee.